Metric Criticality Identification for Cloud Microservices: Related Work

 \section{Related Work}

-The field of cloud service monitoring that relies on defining alerts on a critical set of metrics, has seen substantial focus.
-Common monitoring practices include anomaly detection, alerting mechanisms, and incident management to maintain the reliability and performance of cloud services.
+The field of cloud service monitoring that relies on defining alerts on a critical set of metrics has seen substantial focus.
 We discuss some recent approaches in this sphere.

-Anomaly Detection: Initial explorations for time series anomaly detection primarily utilized statistical techniques such as moving averages, standard deviation analysis, and z-score normalization \cite{Taylor2018}.
+Anomaly Detection: Initial explorations for time-series anomaly detection primarily utilized statistical techniques such as moving averages, standard deviation analysis, and z-score normalization \cite{Taylor2018}.
 Recent advancements have introduced neural network-based models specifically designed for time series anomaly detection \cite{Hundman2018, Fawaz2019}.
-In this context, KIMetrix's metrics can be used in conjunction with anomaly detection methodologies.
+In this context, KIMetrix's metrics can be used in conjunction with anomaly detection methodologies by invoking anomaly detectors with only the informative set, making the pipeline leaner.

-Alerting Mechanisms: In industry, alerting mechanisms typically rely on domain-specific, hand-crafted rules and include strategies like alert aggregation \cite{Chen2019}, alert correlation \cite{Chen2020a}, and alert ranking \cite{Chen2020b}.
-Incident detection and management emphasizes the swift identification and resolution of incidents \cite{bhattacharyya2016semantic, li2021fighting, li2022intelligent, zhao2020automatically}.
-For example, Li et al. \cite{li2021fighting} address the challenges of maintaining the availability of large-scale cloud computing platforms like.
+Alerting Mechanisms: Alerting mechanisms typically rely on domain-specific, hand-crafted rules and include strategies like alert aggregation \cite{Chen2019}, alert correlation \cite{Chen2020a}, and alert ranking \cite{Chen2020b}.
+Incident detection and management emphasizes the swift identification and resolution of incidents \cite{li2021fighting, li2022intelligent}.
+For example, Li et al. \cite{li2021fighting} address the challenges of maintaining the availability of large-scale cloud computing platforms.
+In \cite{thalheim2017sieve}, the authors propose a mechanism to reduce the metric space via clustering, however do not consider the role of the microservice topology.
 KIMetrix can yield a close look at the metric spectrum to aid SREs to define such alerts to aid incident management.